HewlettPackard/oneview-ansible/README.md

 **Feature Requests:** If you have a need that is not met by the current implementation, please let us know (via a new issue).
 This feedback is crucial for us to deliver a useful product.
 Do not assume that we have already thought of everything, because we assure you that is not the case.

+## Naming convention

+By adding support for a new resource, 3 files are required: self-contained module, test and example.
+The following is a summary of the code structure and naming conventions for the oneview-ansible modules.

+**Modules**

+The modules are located in **library** folder, all modules need to be self-contained, without external dependencies except hpOneView.
+The module is named according to the **HPE OneView API Reference** resource title, but in singular.
+The name should start with "oneview_" prefix, with all characters in lowercase, replacing spaces by underscores.
+For example: **oneview_fc_network**

+**Tests**

+Tests are located in **tests** folder.
+The name of the test modules should start with "test_" prefix in addition to the tested module name, for example: **test_oneview_fc_network**

+**Playbook Examples**

+The examples are located in **examples** folder with the same name of corresponding module, for example: **oneview_fc_network.yml**

+**Facts**

+Modules that implement facts follow the same rules of any other modules, but the filenames have a suffix: "_facts", for example: **oneview_fc_network_facts**